ElVit/netdaemon-notify-on-update/README.md

                  This time does not apply to HACS repository updates because they are taken instantly from the "sensor.hacs" entity.
 - NotifyTitle:
   - default: Update available in Home Assistant
-  - description: Defines the title of the persistent notification
+  - description: Defines the title of the notification
 - NotifyId:
   - default: updates_available
-  - description: Defines the id of the persistent notification
+  - description: Defines the id of the notification so it can be updated
 - PersistentNotification:
   - default: true
   - description: The persistent notification may be disabled if only mobile notifications are preferred
 - MobileNotifyServices:
   - default: none
-  - description: The user may define a list of notify services for mobile apps like the ios or android [companion app](https://companion.home-assistant.io/).
+  - description: A list of notify services for mobile apps like the ios or android [companion app](https://companion.home-assistant.io/).
                  If the notify service is valid then a notify message will be sent to your mobile device as soon as there is an update available.
                  The notify service my be definded like "notify.mobile_app_myphone" or just "mobile_app_myphone".